miracuse/miracuse.github.io/docs/more/skills/presence.md

 >
 > Mystic, Resource Pool, Sense

 **<span style="color: {{ site.mage_color }}">Presence</span>** is the skill for sensing magic and bewitching others.
-It also determines the number of Mana Points a character has, allowing them to amplify and combine Talismans to create complex magical effects.
+It also determines the amount of Mana a character has, allowing them to amplify and combine Talismans to create complex magical effects.

 ##### When Increased...

-- Gain two additional Mana Point boxes
+- Gain two additional Mana boxes
 - Improves success rate for detecting and identifying magic
 - Improves success rate for charming, bewitching, and hypnotizing others